pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 We compared feature distributions between satisfied (0) and unsatisfied (1) customers using density-normalized histograms to account for the 24.3:1 class imbalance.
 Due to the large number of features (143), we manually selected 7 representative features for visualization.
-Note that features with more than 99% zeros (like the `delta_*` features) were impossible to visualize meaningfully and were dropped during cleaning.
-Most other features were heavily skewed toward zero making visual separation difficult.
+Note that most other features were heavily skewed toward zero making visual separation difficult.

-**var15** — Likely represents customer age.
+**var15** : Likely represents customer age.
 Satisfied customers peak sharply around 23-25 while unsatisfied customers are more spread out toward older ages, making this the most promising feature for classification.

-**num_var4** — A discrete count variable.
+**num_var4** : A discrete count variable.
 Unsatisfied customers are heavily concentrated at 0 while satisfied customers peak at 1 and spread across higher values, suggesting customers with more banking activity tend to be more satisfied.

 The plots below show var15 and num_var4 before and after scaling.
-The shape of the distribution stays the same — only the x-axis range changes.
+The shape of the distribution stays the same, only the x-axis range changes.

 The correlation heatmap of the first 10 features shows that `imp_op_var39` and `imp_op_var40` related features are strongly correlated, likely measured at different